-I was privileged to visit Tanzania from April 3^{rd} through the 12^{th} of 2018.
-It was a blessing to spend Holy Week with them and the people they serve.
-I was invited to accompany Fr.
-Dileesh for the service on Holy Thursday in Rwizi mission chapel which consists of two villages.
-They were just a handful when we started.
-People kept coming throughout the service.
-Finally there was no more room in the small chapel made out of mud walls that seemed to be on the brink of collapsing.
+On Holy Thursday I was invited to accompany Fr.
+Dileesh for the service in Rwizi mission chapel which consists of two villages.
+There was no more room in the small chapel made out of mud walls that seemed to be on the brink of collapsing.
 They sit on a mud floor with hay spread on it.
 They always choose 12 men for the washing of the feet.
 Their collection was about \$10.
 After communion I was introduced and welcomed to the community.
-I had brought hundreds of rosaries which I distributed especially to the 12 men they chose to wash feet.
-It's a great practice that people wear the rosaries around their necks.
-People participate in liturgies with great devotion and zeal.
-After communion, people representing each community and village, stood up to offer gifts for me, their guest.
+People representing each community and village, stood up to offer gifts for me, their guest.
 There were sugarcanes, bottles of honey, peanuts and eggs.
 Included in the many gifts was a live chicken.
-They were extremely happy to receive me with open arms and gave gifts generously from what they have.
-I was more than touched by their warm hospitality and welcome.
+I was more than touched by their warm hospitality and generous giving from what they have.
 Not a single person missed saying "karibu" which means "welcome".

-Good Friday

-I was invited to join at the main mission which consists of 10 villages.
-There were about 100 people when they started the Stations of the Cross around the Church.
-Never before I have heard the passion readings sung by every character and a choir.
-By the time the veneration of the cross began there were at least 400 people in the church.
+On Good Friday I was invited to join at the main mission which consists of 10 villages.
+After the Stations of the Cross around the Church, the passion readings were fully sung.
+By the time the veneration of the cross began there were at least 500 people in the church.
 Children gathered around the sanctuary for the entire service.
-During the veneration of the cross people lined up but genuflected three times before they kissed the cross.
-There is no doubt that the people are deeply rooted in their faith.
+During the veneration of the cross people lined up to genuflected three times before they kissed the cross.